Procedure: Radiation safety

 - identify the hazards (source of risk)

 - assess the risks associated with those hazard

 - control the risks and

 - review the process for effectiveness and compliance

 Establish the Context: Consider the scope and nature of work within a laboratory when working with radioactive substances or apparatus.

-Identify the Hazards: Hazard identification is covered in detail in the University’s safety courses.
+Identify the Hazards (source of risk): Hazard (risk) identification is covered in detail in the University’s safety courses.

 Assess the risks associated with the hazards: Assess both real and potential exposures.

 Review the process: Regular reviews are a requirement of the Regulations.
 Also, consider whether new processes and techniques are available.
 If an incident (or near miss) occurs, incorporate recommendations and improvements into the protocols.

 - Radiation workers working with Non-Ionising Radiation apply the Precautionary Principle.
 The Principle of Optimisation of Protection is used to minimise exposure and ensure that legal dose limits are not exceeded.

-- To ensure that the University’s obligations are met, the Radiation safety policy and the Nuclear safety procedure state the responsibilities of the people working with radiation apparatus and/or materials.
+- To ensure that the University’s obligations are met, the Radiation safety policy and the Nuclear Security procedure state the responsibilities of the people working with radiation apparatus and/or materials.
 To ensure that workers can meet these responsibilities, this procedure provide duties (listed below) that the relevant worker performs.

 Supervisor and research leaders